Pearlington, Mississippi: John C. Stennis Space Center

-Remnants of the portion of Pearlington and the other five communities still exist inside the testing buffer zone at SSC, These include such features as now-overgrown city streets and a one-room school house.
+Remnants of the portion of Pearlington and the other five communities still exist inside the testing buffer zone at SSC.
+These include such features as city streets, now overgrown with grasses and shrubs, and a one-room school house.

 Hurricane Katrina

-On August 29, 2005 at 10 am CDT (1500 UTC), Hurricane Katrina made a third landfall on Pearlington.
-The eye of the hurricane made direct contact with Pearlington, halfway between Biloxi, and New Orleans.
+On August 29, 2005, at 10 am CDT (1500 UTC), Hurricane Katrina made a third landfall on Pearlington.
+The eye of the hurricane made direct contact with Pearlington, halfway between Biloxi and New Orleans.
 Hurricane Katrina came ashore during the high tide of 8:01 am, raising flood waters +2.2 feet more.

-Hurricane Katrina damaged over 40 Mississippi libraries, gutting the Pearlington Public Library as a total loss, requiring a complete rebuild.
+Hurricane Katrina damaged more than 40 Mississippi libraries.
+The Pearlington Public Library was a total loss, and it required a complete rebuild.

 Almost a year later, a member of C.O.D.R.A.
-(Coalition of Disaster Relief Agencies) in Pearlington noted that all but 2 homes, every building, and every vehicle in the town of 1600 was destroyed, and a storm surge travelled 4.5 mi inland to drown what little was left under 12–20 feet of toxic stew from the saltwater storm tide off the Gulf of Mexico.
+(Coalition of Disaster Relief Agencies) in Pearlington noted that all (but 2) homes, every building, and every vehicle in the town of 1600 was destroyed.
+The storm surge travelled 4.5 mi inland to drown what little was left under 12–20 feet of toxic stew from the saltwater storm tide off the Gulf of Mexico.

-The town had nothing but a place to get water, ice and military-issued meals.
+The town was reduced to a site for survivors to get water, ice and military-issued meals from aid stations.
 There was no Red Cross or shelter.
-The homes were heaps of debris, and trees and nail-studded boards littered the roads.
-The people - perhaps 600 of the 1,700 residents - were living in tents and under tarps.
+The houses were heaps of debris, and broken trees and nail-studded boards littered the roads.
+The people - perhaps 600 of the 1,700 residents - had to live in tents and under tarps.
 The elementary school buildings that were still standing were opened as shelters after the water went down.

-Residents say that Pearlington is old and generally overlooked.
-It is a fairly segregated and isolated town.
+Residents say that Pearlington was old and generally overlooked.
+It has been a segregated and isolated town.
 It has no mayor.
-The only form of government is the town's all volunteer fire department, West Hancock Fire Rescue, and its head, Chief Kim Jones.
+The only form of government was the town's all volunteer fire department, West Hancock Fire Rescue, and its head, Chief Kim Jones.